Serekunda

 Sunscreen: Protect The Gambia’s waters and wear reef-safe sunscreen.

-Packing List the Gambia
+Packing List West Africa

 When packing for a trip to The Gambia, remember that the weather is hot and humid year-round.
 However, the Gambia is also a predominantly Muslim country, so it’s essential to dress accordingly when away from beaches.